dalgard/meteor-viewmodel/README.md

 `meteor install dalgard:viewmodel`

-Or, if you want to use Jade with the special ViewModel extension:
+If you want to use Jade with the special extension, do this instead (includes `mquandalle:jade`):

-`meteor install dalgard:viewmodel-jade` (includes `mquandalle:jade`)
+`meteor install dalgard:viewmodel-jade`

 ### Contents